 2. Track your budget:

 Once you’ve broken your budgets up and worked out how much you have to spend on each support, you’ll need to stick to it.
 So keep a close eye on your service providers’ invoices and track your total spend.
 If you notice you’re overspending one month, you’ll know that you have to try and spend less for the next month.
 If you have Plan Management in your plan, your Plan Managers can help you track your spending.
 Plan Partners provides Plan Management too, find out more here.

 Staying on budget can be tricky, but there’s lots of handy online tools that can help.
-The Plan Partners Dashboard is one such tool that was designed to help our Plan Management customers easily stay on top of their budgets.
+The Plan Partners Dashboard - also available as an App - is one such tool that was designed to help our Plan Management customers easily stay on top of their budgets.
 This Dashboard shows how much of each support category’s funds you’ve spent and how much you have left - all in a simple, easy to understand table.
 You can also track the payment status of each of your invoices as they move through the payment process with the NDIS.
 On top of that, we also send our customers a monthly overview of their spending in each category, so they’re reminded about the status of their NDIS plan.